Online Bomberman: Item shop

 In late 2004, Bomberman Online in Taiwan and Hong Kong opened an item shop where players could buy items for the boss battle mode including character cards and nickname cards.
-Character cards are characters that require a money payment, and can only be used for a short period of time.
-There are two kinds of nickname cards.
-One type will affect the background of the nickname display area, the other one will simply change the color of the text.
+The former are characters that require a cash payment, and can only be used for a short period of time.
+There were two kinds of nickname cards.
+One type will affect the background of the nickname display, the other one will simply change the color of the text.
 Both of the items affect the player's name display.
-In order to buy items, user must obtain Bomberyen.
+In order to buy items, the user must obtain Bomberyen.
 Bomberyen can be obtained through normal gameplay, by defeating bosses in Boss Survival Mode, by entering Tournaments, or by purchasing it with cash.
 Item shop also existed in the new version of the Japanese Bomberman Online, containing clothing and accessories to be used by a custom character in the game.

 Net de Bomberman

-In 2004, Bomberman Online got ported over to the PlayStation 2 in Japan only as Net de Bomberman.
+In 2004, Bomberman Online got ported to the PlayStation 2 in Japan only as Net de Bomberman.
 Unlike the US-only Dreamcast release, it is completely designed around its (now defunct) subscription-based online multiplayer, without any support for offline play.
 Only playable online, the game features ten different maps, based on the grid-like mazes seen in classic Bomberman titles.
 Accompanied by up to seven other players, the player has to collect items and kill enemies in order to unlock new stages.
 Players were able to communicate with other players through online chat.

 From November 2003 to February 2004, the game could be played as a free pre-launch test.
 After the time frame ended, the service required a monthly payment of ¥500 (tax excluded).
 In 2008, this service was discontinued.

 Bomberman Online Japan

 Bomberman Online Japan (ボンバーマンオンライン Japan) is the successor of Bomberman Online.
 The software uses Shockwave Entertainment, Inc.'s 55Shock! online service.
 It was released on PC in Japan only.

 Player obtains experience points during battle.
 Each player has a bomb waza bar.
 When the bar is full, it refills the bomb waza gauge.
 When the gauge is full, player can use a bomb technique.
 Items collected in a course can be saved for later use.
 As part of the service launch, between September 10, 2008 and October 14, 2008, players could obtain weapons like pippocon hammer, lightning blade and dekadeka milk bomb by creating save data.

-On December 26, 2008, BOJ's paid service was temporarily interrupted.
+On December 26, 2008, Bomberman Online Japan's paid service was temporarily interrupted.
 On January 31, 2009 Shockwave Entertainment had terminated its online service, which also affected Bomberman Online Japan.
 As a result, the paid subscribers were refunded.
 On May 27, 2009, Hudson Soft's official site post an announcement that the service would end on June 3, 2009.